Your browser does not support java script. Skip navigation

 ACPE logo

 The Accreditation Council for Pharmacy Education accredits the University of Texas at Austin College of Pharmacy as a provider of continuing pharmacy education.
-This knowledge-based activity is approved for 31.50 hours of continuing education credit (31.50 Live via in-person or live broadcast and 0.00 via additional on-demand content).
+This knowledge-based activity is approved for 31.50 hours of continuing education credit (31.50 Live via in-person or live broadcast).
 To receive 31.50 CE credit, the participant must complete the activity sessions and then complete the online evaluation (on-demand sessions require post-tests before evaluation) that follows each accredited session.

 • Questions?
 At any time, please email us at UTpharmacyCE@austin.utexas.edu.